-->

 Pothos growing in water

 Pothos, often called devil’s ivy, is one of the most popular indoor plants that grow in water.
-Its heart-shaped leaves and trailing vines make it a favorite for beginners.
-Pothos thrives in low light and requires minimal care, making it perfect for hydroponic setups.
+Its heart-shaped leaves and trailing vines make it a favorite of everyone.
+Pothos grows well in low light and do not require muchcare.

 Pothos Care Tips